Posting of an Available Position

 - When a new position within the same department and for the same supervisor is created in recognition of an employee's particular skills and abilities, that new position need not be posted.

-- When a new position is created solely to accomodate the transfer of an employee whose funding source has been depleted, the new position need not be posted.
+- When a new position is created solely to accommodate the transfer of an employee whose funding source has been depleted, the new position need not be posted.

 - Occasionally graduates of the education program have been hired for short periods of time as Postdoctoral Investigators immediately following the completion of their graduate program and prior to taking a new position elsewhere.
 This is usually done to allow a new graduate to complete work begun while a graduate student and is unique to that individual.
 These are considered temporary appointments, normally not to exceed three months, and need not be posted.

-- Guest Investigators do not need to be posted since they are non employment, collaborative appointmetns and have their own separate qualifications and approval process (Blue Book_Guest Investigator).
+- Guest Investigators do not need to be posted since they are non-employment, collaborative appointments and have their own separate qualifications and approval process (Blue Book_Guest Investigator).

 - A former employee who has been laid off within the past year may be rehired without posting an opening, provided the individual is returning to the same position held prior to the layoff.

-- Visiting Investigator appointments, Scientist/Oceanographer Emeritus, and Adjunct Scientist/Oceanographer appointments do not need to be posted adn have their own separate qualification and approval process (Blue Book_Visiting Investigator).
+- Visiting Investigator appointments, Scientist/Oceanographer Emeritus, and Adjunct Scientist/Oceanographer appointments do not need to be posted and have their own separate qualification and approval process (Blue Book_Visiting Investigator).